What does “ippai” mean in Japanese?

 Let me start with the definition and meanings of “ippai”.

-Japanese native speakers more often use “ippai” as an adverb.
-They use it to express a large amount or number.
-Normally, they write it in hiragana, but it has a kanji expression as well.
-To understand this word more clearly, let me explain its kanji characters in detail, one by one.
+Japanese native speakers use this word more often as an adverb.
+They use this to describe a large amount or number in Japanese.
+Normally this is written in hiragana, but can be written in kanji too.
+Interestingly, its kanji expression helps us understand the concept of this word more clearly, so let me explain it in detail.

-The kanji expression of “ippai” consists of the following two characters:
+The kanji expression of “ippai” consists of the following two kanji characters:

-From these two kanji characters, we can understand that “ippai” literally means ‘one cup’.
+These two kanji characters tell us that “ippai” is literally a noun which means ‘one cup’ in Japanese.
 And actually, it is.
-The adverb, “ippai”, was derived from the noun which means ‘one cup’.
-Let me explain this noun as follows.
+Its role as an adverb was derived from the noun which literally means ‘one cup’ in Japanese.
+Let me explain this noun as follows:

-- ippai – 一杯 (いっぱい) : a noun meaning ‘a cup’ or ‘a glass’ in Japanese.
+- ippai – 一杯 (いっぱい) : a noun meaning ‘one cup’ or ‘one glass’ in Japanese.

-Then, the question naturally arises: how did this noun come to mean ‘much’, ‘many’, or ‘a lot’?
-To tell the truth, I cannot answer this question because the reason is not completely clear.
-But, there is a promising assumption.
+Then, the question naturally arises: how did this noun come to mean ‘much’, ‘many’, or ‘a lot’ in Japanese?
+Unfortunately I cannot answer this question because the reason is not completely clear, but there is an assumption.
 Let me explain it.

 Change from a noun to an adverb

-In the past, Japanese people used “ippai” as a noun to mean a cup.
-And the function of cups was contain something to drink.
+In the past, Japanese people used “ippai” as a noun to refer to a cup.
+The function of cups was obviously to contain something to drink.
 This function, however, was gradually extended.
 Finally, people started to use cups to measure liquid.
-The easiest way to measure liquid by a cup is use the cup as one division of a scale, in other words, fill the cup with the liquid.
-In accordance with this extension, the meaning of “ippai” was also stretched.
-People started to use the word to refer to a cup full of something and use it as an expression for ‘full’.
-This is how the noun, “ippai”, came to express a large amount or number in Japanese.
+The easiest way to measure liquid by a cup is use it as one division of a scale, in other words, fill it with the liquid.
+In accordance with this extension, the meaning of “ippai” was stretched too.
+People started to use the word to refer to a cup full of something and to describe a large amount.
+This is how the noun, “ippai”, came to describe a large amount or number in Japanese.

-Then, let me explain how to use “ippai” as an adverb through the example sentences below.
+So far, I’ve explained the definitions and meanings of “ippai” together with its kanji expression.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “much” in Japanese

-kare wa okane wo ippai mot te iru – 彼はお金をいっぱい持っている (かれはおかねをいっぱいもっている)
+kanojo wa okane wo ippai mot te iru – 彼女はお金をいっぱい持っている (かのじょはおかねをいっぱいもっている)

 Below are the new words used in the example sentence.